JackietBao/English/IELTS/UnlockA1/Unit_4.md

 ```
 Lecturer: Now, today I want to talk about megaregions.
 We're going to look at megaregions in different parts of the world, but first, we're going to look at this.
 Now, I have a map here.
 Where is this?
+Yes, Mehmet?

-Yes, Mehmet?Mehmet: Europe.
-It's Europe at night.Lecturer: Yes, yes, that's right.
+Mehmet: Europe.
+It's Europe at night.

+Lecturer: Yes, yes, that's right.
 OK, so look at the map now.
 What are these red circles?
+Belis, yes.

-Belis, yes.Belis: Are they cities?
+Belis: Are they cities?
 I think that one's Istanbul.
+There, at 'G'.

-There, at 'G'.Lecturer: Yes, that's right.
+Lecturer: Yes, that's right.
 These are big cities.
 Um, here we have London at 'A', then here at 'C' is Paris and that one there at 'D' is Madrid.
 OK, now you see these two lines?
 The blue one here and the yellow one there?
 These show megaregions.
-Now, what does 'mega' mean?Belis: Um, mega means 'big', 'very big'.Lecturer: Yes, that's right.
+Now, what does 'mega' mean?

+Belis: Um, mega means 'big', 'very big'.

+Lecturer: Yes, that's right.
 Thank you, Belis.
-So can you give me an example of a megacity?Mehmet: Istanbul.Lecturer: Yes, Istanbul.Mehmet: Er, Shanghai.Lecturer: Yes, that's a good example.
+So can you give me an example of a megacity?

+Mehmet: Istanbul.

+Lecturer: Yes, Istanbul.

+Mehmet: Er, Shanghai.

+Lecturer: Yes, that's a good example.
 OK, so a megacity is a big city but a megaregion is a group of important cities.
 They're important for business and they're important because a lot of people live there.
 We sometimes call this blue line here the 'blue banana'.
 It's the name for a group of cities that go from north to south in Europe.
 Those cities have a lot of important places.
 For example, ports, airports and big banks.
 Rotterdam is a good example.
 The economy is good here.
 That's at 'B', here on the map.
 It has a very busy port.
 This yellow line that goes from East to West is another megaregion.
 It's also …
 ```